LcsGa/devkit/packages/operators/README.md

   You made a searchbar and you'd like to send a fetch request, while typing within it.

-  To avoid sending many request at the same time (possibly causing an issue, receiving the first response after the second one for example) you would need to cancel the previous one by using a [switchMap](https://rxjs.dev/api/index/function/switchMap).
+  To avoid sending many requests at the same time (possibly causing an issue, receiving the first response after the second one for example) you would need to cancel the previous one by using a [switchMap](https://rxjs.dev/api/index/function/switchMap).

-  Another great thing you could and should do is, before sending any request, wait for a certain amount of time.
+  Another great thing you could and should do is, before sending any request, wait for a certain amount of time with no more input.
 To do so, you could use a [debounceTime](https://rxjs.dev/api/index/function/debounceTime).

   <br/>